God of War Ragnarök

 • Common Themes

-• The father-son relationship between Kratos and Atreus is a central theme that resonates deeply with many players, adding emotional depth to the game.
+• The father-son relationship between Kratos and Atreus is central to the game's narrative and is widely regarded as a strong point.